AddstarMC/Prism-Bukkit/README.md

 Use `/prism ex [radius]` to extinguish all fires in the radius, or `/prism drain [radius]` to remove all liquid (water and lava) in the radius.

+You may also drain specific subtypes of liquid, so `/prism drain water` or `lava`, and if providing a radius, `/prism drain lava 10`.

 When performing a rollback of block-burn actions, Prism will automatically extinguish the fires as well.